Smudge202/smudge202.github.io/_posts/2019-10-18-interpret-text.md

 ## Personality

 I don't *suffer* from Aspergers.
-Being aspie is *not* a bad thing, in fact, in many ways I think it's a really great way to live.
+Being aspie is *not* a bad thing.
+In fact, in many ways I think it's a really great way to live.

 For one, to many I can seem to have a prickly personality, or at least be a bit *weird*.
 Fortunately, I'm not *weird* alone, so much so someone decided to give it a label.
 My close friends know I'm aspie and if I lapse or do something odd it can simply be chalked up to that.
 If I don't speak to my best friends for months it's not because they've upset me or I don't like them, I just don't seek comfort from them.
 They mean a *LOT* to me, I rely on them *being there*, and I do try to be the good traditional friend when I can.
 But I'm not naturally inclined to stay in contact with them all the time.